henri/spb/README.md

   <a href="https://github.com/henri/spb/blob/main/README.md#triangular_flag_on_post-compatibility" ><img src="https://henri.github.io/spb/spb-compatability.png" width="30%"></a>
 </p>

   > Each operating system section listed below provides instructions for installing SPB dependencies using the terminal.
-At present the SPB installer will not automatically install dependiencies.
+At present the SPB installer will not automatically install dependencies.
 That is left to you.
-SPB will not work correctly without the dependecies installed on your system.
-Either use the instructions below for your operating system or install dependcies using your own prefered approach.
+SPB will not work correctly without the dependencies installed on your system.
+Either use the instructions below for your operating system or install dependencies using your own prefered approach.

-  > <b>If you have an operating system which is not listed below as long as you are able to install the dependcies then SPB will likely work just fine</b>.
+  > <b>If you have an operating system which is not listed below as long as you are able to install the dependencies then SPB will likely work just fine</b>.

   > Some dependencies are optional and simply add features.
 Many operating systems will have all the required dependencies installed by default.
-If you skip ahead and [start the install / update process](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) any critical dependenceis will be reported.
-To make the most of SPB it is reccomended that you install all  dependencies.
+If you skip ahead and [start the install / update process](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) any critical dependencies will be reported.
+To make the most of SPB it is recommended that you install all  dependencies.
 Instructions for installing SPB dependencies are below.

 <sub>Once the SPB dependencies have been installed, [proceed with the installation of SPB](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation)</sub>